Prostitution in the Maldives

-Prostitution in Maldives is illegal, but occurs on a small scale.
+Prostitution is illegal in Maldives, but occurs on a small scale.
 A 2014 survey by the Human Rights Commission of the Maldives (HRCM) estimated there were 1,139 female prostitutes on the islands.
 Some women enter the country posing as tourists but then engage in sex work.

 Sex trafficking and child prostitution are problems in the country.

 Closure of spas

 Following complaints that sexual services were being offered in spas in hotels, and a protest in the capital, Malé, by the opposition Adhaalath Party, the government ordered the closure of the spas in 1,000 hotels in late December 2011.
 Following pressure from the country's tourism industry, president Mohamed Nasheed lifted the ban a few days later.